Saturday, 28 February 2015

 TOMATO DATE CHUTNEY

-Remembering the good old days of childhood, mom used to prepare chutneys, sweet n sour, to feed us few more morsels of rice.
+Remembering the good old days of childhood, mom used to prepare sweet n sour chutneys to feed us a little more of rice.
 I remember, many a leisurely afternoons were made special with "achars" n chutneys.
 She would prepare "achars" / pickle and store in glass jars.
-During holidays, my favourite pastime would be to sit with those jars in the balcony of our two-roomed rented house along with my favourite book.
+During the holidays, my favourite pastime would be to sit with those jars in the balcony of our two-roomed rented house with my favourite story book.
 I had that ability to concentrate on both.
-She still prepares them, but I no more can savour them.
-Many years later, I played the same trick with my son when he was young.
-I made chutneys to make my son finish his food little earlier, who usually took 1-2 hours to finish a meal.
+She still prepares them, I no more can savour them.
+Many years later, I played the same trick with our son when he was young.
+I made chutneys to make the son finish his food little earlier, who usually took 1-2 hours to finish a meal.

 Our chutneys are usually sweet given the sweet tooth Bengalis have.
 We prepare sweet n sour ones too.
 Tomato-Date Chutney is the most common of all the ingredients we use for chutney.
 Let us proceed with the recipe which requires ripe tomatoes, dates, raisins, sugar and lemon juice.